Are you familiar with retinal tears? These represent a serious problem that can eventually lead to vision loss if not addressed quickly.

 - Blurry vision in the affected eye

 If you experience any of these symptoms, you should see an eye doctor immediately for an assessment.
-If there is a retinal tear, it should be treated urgently before it progresses to a retinal detachment.
-There are even some patients who have no symptoms but with tears found incidentally, whilst having their eyes checked for other conditions.
+This is because a tear should be treated before it progresses to a detached retina.
+Hence, any suggestion that a tear is present should be investigated as soon as possible.

 The Causes of Retinal Tears